fandrien/book-cabin/README.md

 # Best Value Algorithm

-If no ing option is specified, flights are ranked using a custom Best Value algorithm.
+If no sorting option is specified, flights are ranked using a custom Best Value algorithm.

 The score considers: